hgraca/poc-messaging/README.md

 After starting the POC with `make run`:

 1. Open the kafka web UI to see the messages in the MQ at [http://localhost:8080/](http://localhost:8080/)
+2. Open the gRPC web UI to send messages to the gRPC server at [http://localhost:8091/](http://localhost:8091/)
-2. Login to the producer container and start producing messages:
+3. Login to the producer container and start producing messages:
    1. `make shell-php-producer`
-   2. `./bin/console app:messaging:produce`
-3. Login to the consumer and start consuming messages:
-   1. `make shell-php-consumer`
-   2. `./bin/console messenger:consume async`
+   2. `make start-producing` # This will send 3 messages to the MQ, which will be consumed by the consumer applications
+   3. `./bin/grpc_client.php some-message` # This will send 'some-message' to the gRPC server, which will reply with "SOME-MESSAGE ..."

 ## More info